vkcode7/cpp/FAQs.md

 ```

 ### Templates Specialization
-allows you to provide specialized implementations of function templates or class templates for specific types or values.
+<mark>allows you to provide specialized implementations of function templates or class templates for specific types or values.</mark>
 ```c++
 // Generic template function
 template<typename T>